 Network Map outlines device connectivity of your network visually and helps you manage general settings of the network.
+Here, use Archer BE400 as an example.

 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Network Map. - 3.
 Click each network device icon to check and manage general network settings. - Click Internet to check internet status.